 Can you get Turkish Lira in your home country?

-No, since the Turkish Lira is not that strong a currency, you would not find it easily available in most of the countries.
+No, since the Turkish Lira is not that strong a currency, you would not find it easily available in most countries.

 I’m from India and I did not find Turkish Lira in my home country.